How Many O2 Monitors Do I Need? Installation Height and More.

-While OSHA regulations require the use of an oxygen monitor anywhere that compressed gases or cryogenic liquids are used or stored indoors, the regulation does not provide sufficient detail for facilities on how to set up am oxygen monitor.
-Businesses want to comply with the regulations, but are left wondering what compliance looks like.
-At PureAire, we’re often asked by our customers, “how many oxygen sensors should installed?” so we thought we’d provide clarification on where and how to mount oxygen monitors.
+While OSHA regulations require the use of an oxygen monitor anywhere that compressed gases or cryogenic liquids are used or stored indoors, the regulation does not provide sufficient detail for facilities on how to set up an oxygen monitor.
+Businesses want to comply with the regulations but are left wondering what compliance looks like.
+At PureAire, we’re often asked by our customers, “how many oxygen sensors should be installed?” so we thought we’d provide clarification on where and how to mount oxygen monitors.

 Where an Oxygen Deficiency Monitor Should be Used